RVel37/NF-MEI/README.md

 Discordant & SRs are CLUSTERED according to things like the anchor seqs, whether they are 5' or 3', what ME  family they map to.

-Filter where <5 supporting reads.
+Filters where <5 supporting reads.

 Mobster's mobilome uses a subset of RepBase consensus sequences - **54 MEs thought to be active in humans**
 - May be OUTDATED